EolnMsuk/AntiDarkSword/README.md

 To protect yourself, you must go into the tweak settings and enable one of the **Preset Rules** tiers or explicitly **RESTRICT** the apps you want to lock down.

-**🛡️ Lockdown Mode Synergy**
+**🛡️ Lockdown Mode Update**
-For the ultimate security posture, you can use this tweak in combination with Apple's native Lockdown Mode.
+You can now use this tweak instead of Apple's Native Lockdown Mode.
 AntiDarkSword effectively acts as a "Modular Lockdown Mode."
-It hooks into the exact same WebKit (`lockdownModeEnabled`) and ChatKit (`isAutoDownloadable`) internal logic gates used by Apple's own security engineers.
+It now hooks into the exact same WebKit (`lockdownModeEnabled`) and ChatKit (`isAutoDownloadable`) internal logic gates used by Apple's own security engineers.

 Because it targets the specific rendering and downloading processes that exploit kits use as entry points, **this tweak protects equally—if not more—against known zero-click payloads, while allowing you to keep essential system features functional.** You retain your wired accessory permissions, shared albums, smart home integrations, and the baseline UI of your safe apps, while neutralizing the exact memory-corruption vulnerabilities attackers rely on.